Honesty in Early Childhood | Celebree School

 Consequences and Encouragement

-Be clear about the natural consequences of dishonesty, but also provide praise for honesty, no matter how small.
-This reinforcement can be powerful in establishing honesty as a positive and desirable trait.
+While it’s important to talk about the natural consequences of dishonesty, it’s just as powerful to praise honesty, no matter how small.
+Recognizing their truthfulness helps children see honesty as a positive and rewarding choice.

 Addressing Dishonesty Constructively